afourmy/flask-gentelella/README.md

 - [Travis CI](https://travis-ci.org/afourmy/flask-gentelella)
 - [Coverage](https://coveralls.io/github/afourmy/flask-gentelella) to measure the code coverage of the tests.
 - [Selenium](https://www.seleniumhq.org/) to test the application with headless chromium.
-- A Dockerfile showing how to containerize the application with gunicorn, and a [Docker image](https://hub.docker.com/r/afourmy/flask-gentelella/) available on dockerhub, and integrated to the CI/CD pipeline (see instructions below).
+- A `Dockerfile` showing how to containerize the application with gunicorn, and a [Docker image](https://hub.docker.com/r/afourmy/flask-gentelella/) available on dockerhub, and integrated to the CI/CD pipeline (see instructions below).
-- A `docker-compose` file to start Flask-gentelella with `nginx`, `gunicorn` and a PostgreSQL.
+- A `docker-compose` file to start Flask-gentelella with `nginx`, `gunicorn` and a PostgreSQL database.

 Here is an example of a real project implemented using Flask-Gentelella:
 - [Online demo](http://afourmy.pythonanywhere.com/)